 A person looking for a photographer is most likely to start by searching for one on Google.
 With more and more people taking to photography, the ranking of your sites is crucial to your traffic and your revenue.
-It is up to you to make Google fall in love with your site.
+It is up to you to optimize your WordPress site for speed and performance.

 Therefore, it comes as no surprise that the popular SEO plugin Yoast recently surpassed more than 5 million downloads.

 Here are some of the features that would explain why:

 - Extensive keyword optimization for all word forms;